NilPointer-Software/bdfd-wiki/src/bdscript/nickname.md

 # $nickname
 Returns the nickname of the author of the message.

 > 🧙‍♂️ Nickname means the user's server nickname.
-If the user doesn't have a nickname then their username is returned instead.
+If the user doesn't have a nickname then their display name is returned instead.

 ## Syntax
 ```